 He takes the time to educate his patients and can provide evening and emergency sessions if requested while his patients are in crisis.
 He writes individual patient care plans that may include medications that smooth the physical and mental strain of detox.

 A caring person, Dr. Haas provides supportive counseling that assures his patients that they are not alone during the vital first months of recovery.
 When coming off alcohol, painkillers, heroin or other dangerous drugs, one also goes through intense emotional pain – guilt, anger, fear, hopelessness – none of which is any fun when detoxing alone.

 Dr. Haas can provide medications and coping skills to manage those emotional states.
 During our sessions I tell him about any fear, worry or other emotional upset I experienced the previous week.
 He helps me put life in context and suggests ways to cope with challenges.

-Dr. Haas also manages the extended detox, which can last months as the brain slowly begins to regulate and return to normal functioning.
-The lingering symptoms can include deep anxiety, confusion, even non-life threatening muscle spasms and other discomfort that can impair one’s optimal functioning.
+Dr. Haas also manages the extended detox, which can last months as the brain slowly begins to regulate and return to normal functionality.
+The lingering symptoms can include deep anxiety, confusion, even non-life threatening muscle spasms and other discomfort that can impair one’s optimal functionality.

 Recovery is a gift within reach

 Recovery is a gift, though it may not seem so in the first hours, days or weeks of your new life.
 I promise you, however, that life does get better and something like real joy returns when you realize that you have the rest of your life ahead of you.